nvb-uy/Necronomicon/README.md

 🔧 NBT API that simplifies methods and makes them work in both loaders.

+📝 Text API to add animated text and other misc stuff

 🤝 Unifying utility methods that work for both loaders

 ## Using Necronomicon in your project